top of page

 The initial phases of EMDR involve careful planning of your treatment, where you and your therapist will collaboratively establish goals and identify the specific issues you wish to address.
 This is followed by the preparation and stabilization phase, when you will work on developing coping strategies and resources to manage any distress that may arise, as well as identifying and articulating the beliefs, emotions, images, and bodily sensations associated with the target memories that you will be processing.

-Once you have established a strong foundation, you will move into the reprocessing phase, where you will utilize bilateral stimulation—such as guided eye movements, auditory tones, or tactile taps—to facilitate the processing of your memories in a safe and supportive environment.
+Once you have established a strong foundation, you will move into the reprocessing phase, where you will utilize bilateral stimulation to facilitate the processing of your memories in a safe and supportive environment.
 Throughout this process, your therapist will be there to support you, ensuring that you feel secure and validated as you navigate through the various phases of EMDR therapy.
 This comprehensive approach not only addresses the symptoms of trauma but also fosters personal growth and resilience, paving the way for a more fulfilling life.